 a) The alleged behaviour is/was not violent and addressing it with the Respondent will not create an unsafe circumstance for the Complainant; and/or

 b) the Complainant simply wants to make it clear that the behaviour is unwanted and wants it to cease.

 3.2 In the first instance the Complainant, if they feel safe to do so, is encouraged to initiate a conversation letting the Respondent know that their behaviour is impacting the Complainant and/or others and request that it stops.

-3.3 If the behaviour persists, the Complainant may approach their supervisor or next level manager to request support to address the behaviour.
+3.3 The Complainant may approach their supervisor or next level manager to request support to address the behaviour.

-3.4 In the case of a staff member Respondent, a supervisor may also have responsibilities to address the Complaint informally are aligned to clause 48.2 Initial Informal Action- misconduct of the JCU Enterprise Agreement 2016.
+3.4 In the case of a staff member Respondent, a supervisor may also have responsibilities to address the Complaint informally in accordance with clause 48.2 Initial Informal Action- misconduct of the JCU Enterprise Agreement 2016.

 3.5 Potential outcomes of an informal process may include, but not limited to:

 b) an agreement between the parties on acceptable behaviour;

 c) resetting expectations of behaviour for all parties by the supervisor or next level manager;

 e) participation in Alternative Dispute Resolution (ADR) as per section 6 below; and/or